You surely know the most famous monument in Peru.

 11. During the time Machu Picchu was built, the Incan empire was at the height of its power and it was one of the greatest in South America.
 It covered areas of Peru, Bolivia, Chile, Ecuador, and Argentina.
 It’s estimated that they ruled over more than 20 million people.

-12. The farming done in the terraces of Machu Picchu, mostly corn and potatoes, wasn’t enough to feed the 750 people that lived there.
+12. The farming is done in the terraces of Machu Picchu, mostly corn and potatoes, wasn’t enough to feed the 750 people that lived there.
 The additional food was imported from other towns and villages in the nearby valleys.

 13. There’s a giant rock, named “the Intihuatana” that has puzzled any scientists and archeologists.
 The most common conclusion is that it was used as an astronomical clock or calendar by the Incas.
 It can accurately predict equinoxes and twice a year the sun appears directly above it creating no shadow.

 14. Astronomy played a big role in the Incan civilization.
 It was used to determine the best time to plant and harvest crops for example.
-This was needed as the Incas didn’t measure time and dates the same way we do.
+This was needed as the Incas didn’t measure time and date the same way we do.
 To exemplify this, when the last Incan emperor Atahualpa was captured by the Spanish and asked how old he was, this was his reply:

 “We do not use this western way of calculating time; but I can tell you that my life has seen 31 harvests since I was born.”